gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/keyselector.md

 # KeySelector

-Represent a control that can be used to select a key (including modifiers such as `Alt`, `Shift`, ...)
+Represents a control that can be used to select a key (including modifiers such as `Alt`, `Shift`, ...)

 <img src="img/keyselector.png" width=300/>